 Generally.
-This provision establishes the bases of liability for an offense under the Proposed Code.
-Section 201 makes clear the relevance and function of the other specific Chapters of the Code in relation to the determination of criminal liability for offenses contained both within and outside of the Proposed Code.
-Section 201(a) provides that an actor may be liable for an offense only if she satisfies all of its elements, except where a provision in Section 211 through 214 operates to impute a missing element.
-Section 201(a)(1) also clarifies that liability may not be imposed where the defendant satisfies the requirements of any bar to liability (whether defined as a defense, exception to liability, or other rule).
-Section 201(b) provides that the defenses set forth in Chapters 300-500 will preclude liability even though all of an offense's elements are satisfied or imputed.
-Such provisions differ from the bars to liability covered by Section 201(a) in that they present general, rather than special, defenses (and thus apply to any offense, rather than to a particular offense or group of offenses).
+This provision establishes the bases of liability for an offense under the Improved Code.
+Section 201 makes clear the relevance and function of the other specific Chapters of the Code in relation to the determination of criminal liability for offenses contained both within and outside of the Improved Code.
+Section 201(1) provides that an actor may be liable for an offense only if she satisfies all of its elements, except where a provision in Section 210 through 212 operates to impute a missing element.
+Section 201(1) also clarifies that liability may not be imposed where the defendant satisfies the requirements of any bar to liability (whether defined as a defense, exception to liability, or other rule).
+Section 201(2) provides that the general defenses set forth in Chapter 3 will preclude liability even though all of an offense's elements are satisfied or imputed.
+Such provisions differ from the bars to liability covered by Section 201(1) in that they present general, rather than special, defenses (and thus apply to any offense, rather than to a particular offense or group of offenses).